danieloh30/quarkus-workshop-langchain4j/docs/docs/section-1/step-10.md

 }
 ```

-By default the logs are output the console.
+By default the logs are output to the console.
 In a production system the console output is typically forwarded
 to a log aggregation service so logs can be centralized and searched in more advanced ways.
 We'll take a look at a log collection system in a little bit, but first let's take a look at how to collect
 metrics from our application.